Anthony Burgess: Music

 Burgess was indifferent to music until he heard on his home-built radio "a quite incredible flute solo", which he characterised as "sinuous, exotic, erotic", and became spellbound.
 Eight minutes later the announcer told him he had been listening to Prélude à l'après-midi d'un faune by Claude Debussy.
 He referred to this as a "psychedelic moment ... a recognition of verbally inexpressible spiritual realities".
 When Burgess announced to his family that he wanted to be a composer, they objected as "there was no money in it".
 Music was not taught at his school, but at the age of about 14 he taught himself to play the piano.

 University

 Burgess had originally hoped to study music at university, but the music department at the Victoria University of Manchester turned down his application because of poor grades in physics.
-Instead, he studied English language and literature there between 1937 and 1940, graduating with a Bachelor of Arts.
-His thesis concerned Marlowe's Doctor Faustus, and he graduated with an upper second-class honours, which he found disappointing.
-When grading one of Burgess's term papers, the historian A. J. P. Taylor wrote "Bright ideas insufficient to conceal lack of knowledge."
+Instead, he studied English language and literature there between 1937 and 1940, graduating with a Bachelor of Arts degree.
+His thesis concerned Marlowe's Doctor Faustus, and he graduated with upper second-class honours, which he found disappointing.
+When grading one of Burgess's term papers, the historian A. J. P. Taylor wrote: "Bright ideas insufficient to conceal lack of knowledge."